Communities

 Looking forward

-For 2023, we are excited to continue to build on our existing community relationships and create new ones to ensure we are having a positive impact in the areas in which we operate.
-We are looking to update our community engagement policies to ensure we are working with and supporting our communities in the most effective way.
-We hope to continue growing volunteer hours across the business, through new opportunities and increasing visibility of the ways employees can get involved.
-We’re looking forward to completing our ninth academic year of partnering with Solutions for the Planet in 2023, and starting the tenth year of partnership.
-We will continue to encourage all our sites keep an active and up-to-date community engagement plan to maintain strong community relations and support the areas in which we operate.
+In 2023 we worked to update our community engagement policies.
+We hope to continue the work on these and be able to roll them out and ensure we are working with and supporting our communities in the most effective way.
+This includes continuing to grow volunteer hours across the business, through new opportunities and increasing visibility of the ways employees can get involved.
+We’re looking forward to partnering with Solutions for the Planet for the tenth year and to see this programme continue to grow with the support of colleagues from across the business.
+We encourage all our sites to keep up-to-date community engagement plans to maintain strong community relations and support the areas in which we operate.